 Ice, Marine and Well Water Samples and Cores

-Ice cores at the National Ice Core Laboratory (NICL) are stored in facilities that can maintain temperatures far below freezing (archival temperature is maintained at -35º C) with little fluctuation to avoid accidental melting and the loss of potential chemical and paleoatmospheric information.
-The cold lab at the NICL facility includes a Class 100 clean room and maintains a temperature of -22º C. Marine and lacustrine soft sediment cores often have refrigerated or freezing storage requirements, as fluctuations in air temperature and humidity can degrade the viability of the samples for geochemical and geophysical properties research, as well as promote organic growth.
+Ice cores at the National Science Foundation Ice Core Facility (NSF-ICF) are stored in facilities that can maintain temperatures far below freezing (archival temperature is maintained at -35º C) with little fluctuation to avoid accidental melting and the loss of potential chemical and paleoatmospheric information.
+The cold lab at the NSF-ICF facility includes a Class 100 clean room and maintains a temperature of -22º C. Marine and lacustrine soft sediment cores often have refrigerated or freezing storage requirements, as fluctuations in air temperature and humidity can degrade the viability of the samples for geochemical and geophysical properties research, as well as promote organic growth.
 Preserved water well cores require storage in sealed, air-evacuated tubes containing native groundwater with chemically-enhanced reducing conditions, or are prepared by drying them out under reducing conditions.